AbhishekRGowd2/Weekly-Assignment-1/README.md

 */

 /*
-How It Works

-Debouncing delays function execution until the user stops triggering the event for a specified time.

-Every time the function is called:

-Previous timer is cleared
-New timer starts
-Function executes only after delay completes

-This prevents unnecessary repeated executions.

 Why Closure Is Used

 The inner function remembers the timer variable even after the outer function execution finishes.